gflow913-gif/Kick-watcher/README.md

 - ✅ **Timeouts/Mutes** - Detects when members are timed out with duration tracking
 - ✅ **Unmutes** - Monitors when timeouts are removed
 - ✅ **Voluntary Leaves** - Distinguishes kicks from voluntary departures
+- ✅ **Permission Checker** - Check which roles have moderation permissions

 ### Advanced Detection
 - ✅ Identifies whether actions were performed by humans or bots